JayanthiGangiredla/BoNTax/README.md

 # Conclusion
-* By integrating curated reference genomes and ANI-based species assignment with independent BoNT characterization, ClostBoNTax provides a reproducible framework for distinguishing closely related C. botulinum Group I and C. sporogenes lineages without conflating taxonomic identity with toxin-associated pathogenic potential
+* By integrating curated reference genomes and ANI-based species assignment with independent BoNT characterization, BoNTax provides a reproducible framework for distinguishing closely related C. botulinum Group I and C. sporogenes lineages without conflating taxonomic identity with toxin-associated pathogenic potential
 ## Citation & Publication

 A manuscript describing this workflow is currently **in preparation**.